viggo-gascou/EuroEval/docs/datasets/swedish.md

 changing the answers slightly.

 The original full dataset consists of 6,810 / 500 / 500 samples for training,
-validation and testing, respectively.
-We use a 1,024 / 256 / 2,048 split for training,
 validation and testing, respectively (so 3,328 samples used in total).
-All validation samples in our version also belong to the original validation set, and all original test samples are included in our test set.
-The remaining 1,548 test samples in our version was sampled from the original training set.
+We use a 1,024 / 256 / 2,048 split for training, validation and testing, respectively,
+where the splits are made by randomly sampling from the full dataset without considering the original train/validation/test splits.

 Here are a few examples from the training split: